-CONDENSED HISTORY OF THE BLACK EPISCOPALIAN By Joyce Crittenden
+CONDENSED HISTORY OF THE BLACK EPISCOPALIAN (part 1) By Joyce Crittenden

 In the early days of the Republic, the majority of Black Christians in America were Anglicans.
 The Church of England the “Mother Church” was the established church of many of the landowners.
 The landowners, settlers, and planters were not interested in the conversion of African slaves; however, the “Mother Church” was.

 The story of the Black Episcopalians begins around 1624 when large groups of English missionaries were sent to America under the Society for the Propagation of the Gospel (S.P.G.) to Christianize the Blacks and Indians.
 These baptized black slaves were the forebears of the Black Church of the Christian Gospel via the Anglican Church, later to be called the Episcopal Church.
 The response of the slaves and the eagerness of the missionaries was the basis for the survival of the Black Church.